cooperhammond/irs/README.md

 Just download the latest release for your platform [here](https://github.com/cooperhammond/irs/releases).

+Note that the binaries right now have only been tested on WSL.
+They *should* run on most linux distros, and OS X, but if they don't please make an issue above.

 ### From Source

 If you're one of those cool people who compiles from source